Income Protection Frequently Asked Questions

 Independent Protection Expert

-In 2017, the average amount paid out from ESA ranges roughly between £57.90 and £114.85.
-For people earning £30,000 this could mean loosing as much as 80% of their post-tax income.
+In 2017, the average amount paid out from ESA averages at £73.10.
 As a result, they would need to drastically change their lifestyle to stay within their new budget and may fall into significant financial hardship.

 In any case, ESA is fairly difficult to obtain due to work capability assessments and clampdowns on benefits claimants, so in most cases Income Protection would be a more reliable solution.